junxit/us-congress-bills-110/bill.md

 ## § 9.
 Endowment fund

-Section 300109 of title 36, United States Code is amended—
+Section 300109 of title 36, United States Code, is amended—

 - **(1)** by striking “nine” from the first sentence thereof; and
 - **(2)** by striking the second sentence and inserting the following: “The corporation shall prescribe policies and regulations on terms and tenure of office, accountability, and expenses of the board of trustees.”.